How To: Manage inactive user accounts

-In large environments, user accounts are not always deleted when employees leave an organization.
-As an IT administrator, you want to detect and handle these obsolete user accounts because they represent a security risk.
+In large environments, user accounts aren't always deleted when employees leave an organization.
+As an IT administrator, you want to detect and resolve these obsolete user accounts because they represent a security risk.

-This article explains a method to handle obsolete user accounts in Azure AD.
+This article explains a method to handle obsolete user accounts in Azure Active Directory (Azure AD).

 What are inactive user accounts?

-Inactive accounts are user accounts that are not required anymore by members of your organization to gain access to your resources.
-One key identifier for inactive accounts is that they haven't been used for a while to sign-in to your environment.
-Because inactive accounts are tied to the sign-in activity, you can use the timestamp of the last sign-in that was successful to detect them.
+Inactive accounts are user accounts that aren't required anymore by members of your organization to gain access to your resources.
+One key identifier for inactive accounts is that they haven't been used for a while to sign in to your environment.
+Because inactive accounts are tied to the sign-in activity, you can use the timestamp of the last time an account attempted to sign in to detect inactive accounts.

-The challenge of this method is to define what for a while means in the case of your environment.
-For example, users might not sign-in to an environment for a while, because they are on vacation.
+The challenge of this method is to define what for a while means for your environment.
+For example, users might not sign in to an environment for a while, because they are on vacation.
 When defining what your delta for inactive user accounts is, you need to factor in all legitimate reasons for not signing in to your environment.
 In many organizations, the delta for inactive user accounts is between 90 and 180 days.

 What you need to know

-The signInActivity resource type is available only on the Microsoft Graph
+lastSignInDateTimeproperty is exposed by the signInActivity resource type of the Microsoft Graph API.

-Is the lastSignInDateTime property available through the Get-AzureAdUser cmdlet?
+The property is not available through the Get-AzureAdUser cmdlet.

-To access this property, you need an Azure Active Directory Premium edition.
+To access the property, you need an Azure Active Directory Premium edition license.

-To read this property, you need to grant the following rights:
+To read the property, you need to grant the app the following Microsoft Graph permissions:

-Each interactive sign-in that was successful results in an update of the underlying data store.
-Typically, successful sign-ins show up in the related sign-in report within 10 minutes.
+Each interactive sign-in attempt results in an update of the underlying data store.
+Typically, sign-ins show up in the related sign-in report within 6 hours.

-- The last successful sign-in of a user took place before April 2020.
+- The last attempted sign-in of a user took place before April 2020.

-- The affected user account was never used for a successful sign-in.
+- The affected user account was never used for a sign-in attempt.